acornamr/acornamr.github.io/docs/data-management.md

 - one bucket for data used across sites `shared-acornamr`.
 It contains:
     - a file with ACORN project lab codes.
     - encrypted files with credentials to access each site bucket.
-- one backup bucket `acorn-backup`. *Using the AWS DataSync service, we have created daily backup tasks: at 10am UTC, a backup of all new objects in every site buckets is completed in this backup bucket located in “US East (N. Virginia) us-east-1” region.*
+- one backup bucket `acornamr-backup`. *Using the AWS DataSync service, we have created daily backup tasks: at 10am UTC, a backup of all new objects in every site buckets is completed in this backup bucket located in “US East (N. Virginia) us-east-1” region.*

 # Add a New Site